Since 2018

 Gloria Oyouwa

-ND PRide Nigeria | Coordinator | Crown & Calm
+ND Pride Nigeria | Coordinator | Crown & Calm

 Freja Ive Rasmussen

-ND Pride Denmark | TwistAcademics
+ND Pride Denmark | Regional Coordinator Scandinavian Nations | TwistAcademics

-ND Pride USA
+ND Pride Finland

 Amine Finch